ralafferty/ralafferty.github.io/library.md

 #### *A History of Technology*, by Charles Singer (ed.), 5 Volumes, 1954

 > "One unsuspected source that I used a lot ...
-Vol. 1 'From Early Times to the Fall of Ancient Empires' is a treasure trove of early and unsuspected technology."&nbsp;[^anderson93]
+Vol. 1 'From Early Times to the Fall of Ancient Empires' is a treasure trove of early and unsuspected technology." ---R.A.L.&nbsp;[^anderson93]

 &middot;&nbsp;[archive.org](https://archive.org/details/shorthistoryofsc007407mbp) (abridged)
 &middot;&nbsp;[amazon](http://www.amazon.com/History-Technology-Early-Ancient-Empires/dp/019858105X/#customerReviews)